From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Introduction

 \section{Introduction}

 Communicating timely and informative data is crucial for status update systems within real-time IoT networks.
 These systems involve the sensing and transmission of update packets from an information source through a network to a destination monitor for further processing \cite{yates2021age,abd2019role}.
-Information packets are sampled using IoT devices and shared within a network, facilitating various applications related to the monitoring and controlling of remote environments, particularly in the contexts of smart cities, intelligent industries, smart agriculture, metaverse, and healthcare.
+Information packets are sampled using IoT devices and shared within a network, facilitating various applications related to the monitoring and controlling of remote environments, particularly in the contexts of smart cities, intelligent industries, smart agriculture, metaverse, and healthcare, as shown in Fig. \ref{fig_HighLevelSetup}.
 However, there are limitations in these networks, as IoT devices are highly energy-limited, and the network resources are restricted in terms of bandwidth, channel reliability or availability, and other factors.
-These limitations necessitate more effective, cost- and energy-efficient approaches for status updating, particularly when communication from a remote, low-energy IoT device to a destination network is involved.
+These limitations necessitate more effective, cost- and energy-efficient approaches for status updating, particularly when communication from a remote, low-energy IoT device (such as an Energy Harvesting (EH) sensor located in an isolated area or a battery-powered wearable device, whether worn or implanted) to a destination monitor is involved.

-The \emph{semantics-aware communication} paradigm introduces novel approaches that address the transmission and utilization of the right amount of data at the right time to achieve the designated goals within status update systems\cite{kountouris2021semantics}.
-This is accomplished by employing semantics-aware performance metrics and managing the information chain from generation to transmission and utilization within a communication network.
-Recent studies have demonstrated substantial benefits of this paradigm in status update systems\cite{yates2021age}.
+The \emph{semantics-aware communication} paradigm introduces novel approaches that address the transmission and utilization of the right amount of data at the right time to achieve the designated goals in status update systems\cite{kountouris2021semantics}.
+This is accomplished by employing semantics-aware performance metrics and managing the information chain from generation to transmission and utilization within the communication network.
+Recent studies have demonstrated substantial benefits of this paradigm in status update systems \cite{yates2021age}.